Ten Things Everyone Needs To Know About Cannabis

 7. Topicals infused with cannabinoids cannot get you high

-8. Cannabis does NOT kill brain cells
+8. Herb does NOT kill brain cells

-10. Cannabis IS a gateway drug
+10. Herb IS a gateway drug